DorukCem/PrimerCode/questions/Nicknames/question.md

 # Nicknames

 Orc squads are selecting nicknames among themselves.
-The orc hierarchy for each squad will be based on how good their nickname is.
-The quality of an orc's nickname is determined by how many words it contains.
-More words mean a better nickname, as it signifies the orc has many remarkable traits!
+The orc hierarchy for each squad will be based on **how good their nickname is**.
+The quality of an orc's nickname is determined by **how many words it contains**.
+More words mean a better nickname, as it signifies the orc has **many remarkable traits**!

 ## Input
 Your function takes a single input